 What is 'sudo'?

-In Linux, sudo is a root binary setuid.
-It can run the root commands for authorized users.
-Whenever users run the sudo, they will need to type their own password to execute the command.
+In Linux, sudo is a root binary setuid that can run the root commands for authorized users.
+Users who run the sudo must type their passwords to execute the command.

-To add or remove the list of sudo user, you can run below command
+To add or remove the list of sudo users, you can run the command given below –

 # sudo /usr/sbin/visudo

-By default, sudo string will be looked as below.
+By default, the sudo string will appear as shown below – b

 # root ALL=(ALL) ALL